Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 1.0 - Above Lock

-## 1.1 Ensure 'Allow Cortana Above Lock' is set to 'Block'
+## 1.1 'Allow Cortana Above Lock' is set to 'Block'

 >[!NOTE]
 >Access to any computer resource should not be allowed when the device is locked